 How to Make Chicken Brine Recipe

-Brine should be completely cooled before using.
-Follow the directions for your chicken recipe, but in general, a whole chicken can be brined for up to 8 hours, while bone-in pieces can be brined for up to 4 hours.
+The brine should be completely cooled before use.
+The directions for your chicken recipe should be followed exactly, however, a whole chicken can be brined for up to 8 hours, while bone-in pieces can be brined for up to 4 hours in general.

 TIPS FOR THE PERFECT CHICKEN BRINE RECIPE